NathanaelSpecht/Engine/tis/docs/API.md

 - [x] Conversion functions for string-to-type and type-to-string conversion, and is-type functions to check if a string-to-type conversion will succeed.
 - [x] File function wrappers around the c standard library's `stdio.h`.
-- [ ] Vector and matrix operations in 2d and 3d.
+- [ ] 2D Vector and matrix operations.
 - [ ] 2D Rendering functions for text and sprite animations.
 - [ ] Music function wrappers around SDL's audio functions, and math operations needed for music processing.
-- [ ] 2D world, scene, object, hitbox, entity, and vehicle modeling.
+- [ ] 2D World, scene, object, hitbox, entity, and vehicle modeling.
 2D model
 of the game world, disparate from the process used to render it.

 Future Modules:
 - [ ] Network function wrappers around the network sockets.
+- [ ] 3D Vector and matrix operations.
-- [ ] 3D rendering functions for textured polygon meshes and 3D animations.
+- [ ] 3D Rendering functions for textured polygon meshes and 3D animations.
-- [ ] 3D world, scene, object, hitbox, entity, and vehicle modeling.
+- [ ] 3D World, scene, object, hitbox, entity, and vehicle modeling.
 3D model
 of the game world, disparate from the process used to render it.

 ## tis_string.h